volumio/volumio-plugins/plugins/audio_interface/Dsp4Volumio/readme.md

 # Special thanks

-- Thanks a lot @krunok for your great help and suggestion to design this plugin.
+- Thanks a lot @krunok for your great help and suggestion to design the brutefir version of this plugin.
 Your knowledge was more than helpful! ;-)